All Episodes

 And the reaction to it is, well, you know, it does sound a bit out there, but we must examine what it is she really means.

-Why would serious politicians claim that the election of Republicans mean the end of civilization?
+Why would serious politicians claim that the election of Republicans would mean the end of civilization?

-And then they'll see Republicans think you ought to buy your own birth control.
+And then they'll say, Republicans think you ought to buy your own birth control.

 It's like the way the Democrats used to do way back long time ago when it worked.

-The re the Democrats, every election cycle would tell old people that the Republicans wanted to take away their social security.
+The Democrats, every election cycle would tell old people that the Republicans wanted to take away their Social Security.

 And they would tell old people that the Republicans wanted to kick them out of their houses.